gbunce-studygroup/Global_website_framework/README.md

 To run the framework, open terminal at the project root and run the 'grunt server' task.
 All SCSS & Scripts are located in corosponding folders in the assets directory.

-All the webiste components are located at templates > includes > components.
+All the webiste components are located at `templates/includes/components`.
 The components are liquid files so they can be easily dropped into the grid template files when building page templates.

 Output files are all located in the html directory